 This Bluetooth receiving capability is made possible by incorporating a QCC5124 which according to FiiO works at a 5.1 level.
 But if you look at this particular chip’s specs sheet it states it’s a Bluetooth 5.0 chip and it’s actually what I ran the BTR7 on all the time.

 Looking at the FiiO BTR7 specifications one could already make the comment of it being one of the better dongle DACs out there.
 Power output seems conservatively rated at 320mW per side of the balanced 4.4mm connection at 32Ω.

 SNR is at 118dB for the balanced side and 115dB on the single-ended output.
-Channel balance is at 0.2dB.
+The channel balance is at 0.2dB.
 THD+N is at 0.00055% on the balanced side and 0.00048% off the single-ended side.
 Pretty good specs for such a small and inexpensive device I must add.

 The overall size of the unit grew some and sits at 39.6×83.6×14.6mm with a weight of 68g.
 This is considerably bigger compared to the BTR5 2021 and their other BT receivers plus the BTR7 gained a few sharp corners that were not present on the BTR5.
 The BTR5 had rounded corners which I preferred.

 It looks as if FiiO was going for a more futuristic look or a seventh-generation ‘mecha’ design as FiiO calls it and incorporated hex-shaped buttons plus squared everything off except for the rocker-type volume which has rounded ends.